Home

 Return to top

 We think State (U.S.) and Provincial (Canada) and National (U.S. and Canada) parks are definitely the way to go.
 We love the locations (almost never adjacent to an Interstate or big highway) for their quiet and remoteness.
 We feel safer in public parks, generally, than in busy private rv parks.
 And we pretty uniformly save money camping in public parks.
 So yes, we like public parks.
+We also greatly enjoy boondocking on BLM lands and dry-camping in Escapees (SKP) parks.
+The cost is low to nothing for the BLM lands we've tried and we like the wide open spaces.
+Dry-camping, for members, in SKP parks is sometimes only $5 and we have full use of the park's amenities.

 Once at the campground, how do you pick your spot?

 And not until 2009 did we figure out about "solar orientation" of our patio.
 Some things we figured out much faster than we did this one.
-We now try, whenever we will have a warm and sunny exposure, to aim the trailer's patio to the north.
+We now try, whenever we will have a warm and sunny exposure, to aim the trailer's patio to the north (hitch to the West).
 The sun rises to our rear.
 It's nice to watch morning sunrise from the patio.
 The midday sun is overhead and to our streetside (with full-length awning), and the low setting sun is off our front.
 Our patio, on the curb side, is then full shade and pleasant in the heat of the afternoon.

-It took us three months at one spot in south Florida to realize the benefit of the northerly orientation.
+It took us three months at one spot in south Florida to realize the benefit of the northerly orientation of our patio.
 We tried this at numerous spots throughout the year and have found we really like it.
 You might not always get the choice or you might find higher priority considerations.
 Sometimes the view is so much better the other direction and we forgo patio-solar orientation.
 Lots of times we just take what is available and don't worry about it.
 But, if we have a choice . . .

 What's the biggest challenge you've found, so far, in full-timing?